Tax Management India. Com

 X X X X Extracts X X X X

-..... e concerned, it will have to suffer the same fate as the penalty which was imposed, and the consequential demand that was created had its genesis in the failure of the previous management of RGPCL in responding to the statutory notices.
+..... r and notice are concerned, it will have to suffer the same fate as the penalty which was imposed, and the consequential demand that was created had its genesis in the failure of the previous management of RGPCL in responding to the statutory notices.
 These notices concerned the aspects mentioned in the first notice issued under Section 143(2) of the 1961 Act.
 Thus, having regard to the fact that the revenue had not lodged its claim, despite the publication of the public announcement by the Resolution Professional inviting claims from creditors, including statutory/operational creditors such as the revenue, no provision could be made [even if it may otherwise have been possible] in the approved RP.
 The terms contained in the approved RP are binding on all stakeholders, including those who could have filed claims but chose not to lodge them.
 The revenue, having failed to lodge its claim, cannot enforce the impugned orders and notices, given the binding nature of the approved RP.
-Section 31 of the 2016 Code, among other things, stipulates that once the RP is approved, it shall be binding on the corporate debtor and its employees, members, and creditors, which includes the Central Government, .....
+Section 31 of the 2016 Code, among other things, stipulates that once the RP is approved, it shall be binding on the corporate debtor and its employees, members, and creditors, which includes the Central Gov .....

 X X X X Extracts X X X X